waleko/IntegralCalculator/README.md

 ```

 ## Goals of this project
-This utility is a educational project for the JetBrains Functional Programming course (Fall 2022) at Constructor University</a>.
+This utility is a educational project for the JetBrains Functional Programming course (Fall 2022) at Constructor University.
 Hence, the goals of this project are educational.

 ## License
 This project is [BSD-3-Clause](./LICENSE) licensed